jaylenw/AngularJsTodoApp/README.md

 ## Build, Testing, & Development

 1. Need to have [Nodejs](https://nodejs.org/en/), [NPM](https://www.npmjs.com/), [Grunt](http://gruntjs.com/), and [Bower](https://bower.io/) installed on your system globally.
-This guide assumes you are running a 16.04 LTS 64bit Ubuntu system.
+This guide assumes you are running a 16.04 LTS 64 bit Ubuntu system.
+You can easily get everything installed by simply cloning this repo and running `./install.sh` and proceed to step 4 or continue with the steps below.
 If running a Debian/Ubuntu system and you do not have the packages installed globally, run these commands below:

         sudo apt update
         sudo apt install nodejs